 You could also ask them why they are asking, or where they heard the word.

-Remember to talk about transgender in an everyday way ie in the exact same way you might answer all their other questions.
-You will be having many conversations during ther childhood, so don’t feel as if you have to tell them everything at once.
+Remember to talk about people being transgender in an everyday way ie in the exact same way you might answer all their other questions.
+You will be having many conversations during their childhood, so don’t feel as if you have to tell them everything at once.

 Avoid gender-biased statements, like – ‘Only girls play with dolls’ or ‘Only boys can have short hair’.

-Buy gender neutral toys and toys that aren’t too pink or blue.
+Buy gender-neutral toys and toys that aren’t too pink or blue (a little bit of pink or blue is okay but not everything).
 And if you have boys, make sure that you have toys that are stereotypical for girls, like a doll, a tea set, a pram.
 And that girls have trucks, cars, and other stereotyped boy toys.

 Buy gender-neutral clothing and allow your child to dress how they want.
 So if your little boy wants to wear a bright pink tutu for the day, let him.
 Or if your daughter wants to cut her hair short, let her!